Liblor/applied_sec_lab/SETUP.md

 otherwise and it will need manual intervention.

 Note that the VMs with the name `asl*02` are for the redundant system only, they are not required to find the backdoors and to run the setup.
+Also the extended setup is only available via polybox.

 In the following we will explain how to access the machines.